markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/install.md

 library is used to split words into syllables.
 This is required because the riddles of my closest interest contain specific information about the syllables of the words.
 Pandas<!-- cite author="pandas.pydata.org" title="Pandas - Python Data Analysis Library" date="" location="" type="website" href="http://pandas.pydata.org/" -->
-library is used as an API (application programming interface) to the collected database.
+library is used as an API (Application Programming Interface) to the collected database.
 Plotly<!-- cite author="plot.ly" title="Plotly data visualization" date="" location="" type="website" href="https://plot.ly/" --> library and online infographic service are used for the visual presentation of the statistics.